lammpstutorials/lammpstutorials.github.io/sphinx/source/non-tutorials/glossary.rst

     In the NVE ensemble, which is also called the microcanonical ensemble, the number of particles (N), the volume (V), and the total energy (E) of the system are kept constant.
-This ensemble is relevant for systems that are fully isolated and experience no exchange of particles or heat the environment.
+This ensemble is relevant for systems that are fully isolated and experience no exchange of particles or heat in the environment.

 NVT ensemble
 ============